Jint-lzxy/sockify/DESIGN.md

 ### `Address`

 The `Address` class encapsulates a complete network address.
 Internally, it stores a raw network address in a `sockaddr_storage` (designated as its `value_type`), along with a cached port number and protocol indicator (IPv4 or IPv6).
-Other address details (such as IPv6 flow information) are accessible by directly examining the raw structure via the `get()` member function.
-The textual representation of the address is produced as a locale-defined multibyte string.
+Other address details (such as IPv6 flow information) are accessible by directly examining the raw structure via the `value()` member function.
+The textual representation of the address shall be suitable for conversion and display as a `std::wstring`.

 #### Member Types